Joint Degree in English and American Studies : application, choice of classes and registration

 As part of the MoveOn application, incoming students can apply for university housing, but note that Université Paris Cité only has very few rooms.
 For more accomodation options, see the Accomodation webpage.

-Your MoveOn application file will have to include a learning agreement, i.e. the list of classes you will wish to attend at Université Paris Cité.
-If you don’t already have a learning agreement template, you use those available here.
+Your MoveOn application will have to include a provisional learning agreement, i.e. the list of classes you would like to attend at Université Paris Cité.

 You can find information about modules in Anglophone Studies here: https://u-paris.fr/etudes-anglophones/modules-in-english/.
 Please note that catalogues for the next academic year are only updated during the summer; so some changes in the offer might occur.